 Back in the day, coaches and endurance athletes noticed that during prolonged training, an athlete’s heart rate would slowly climb while the athlete maintained a steady pace.
 Bear in mind that this was long before modern GPS watches, so much of this “noticing” was very subjective.
 Nonetheless, the anecdotal evidence told these early observers that the faster the pace, the more the athlete’s heart rate would drift upward during the second half of the workout.
 This phenomenon became known as heart rate drift.

 It has long been known that there is a linear relationship between heart rate and pace in the aerobic metabolic domain.
 In other words, when you are operating in Zones 1 and 2 (intensities at which your aerobic metabolism is providing the bulk of the energy needed), your heart rate increases in lockstep with your pace if your movement economy is uniform throughout these lower speeds.
-For instance, an increase of 0.5km/hr in speed will result in the same jump in heart rate whether the speed increase is from 6 to 6.5 km/hr or from 9.5 to 10 km/hr, as long as these speeds are within your aerobic domain.
+For instance, an increase of 0.5 kilometer/hour in speed will result in the same jump in heart rate whether the speed increase is from 6 to 6.5 kilometers/hour or from 9.5 to 10 kilometers/hour, as long as these speeds are within your aerobic domain.

-With modern combination heart rate monitor–GPS watches and the precision of data collecting they allow, it is easy to see this decoupling.
+With modern combination heart rate monitor–GPS watches and the precision of data collection they allow, it is easy to see this decoupling.
 We at Uphill Athlete have extolled the virtues of the data crunching that TrainingPeaks offers, and here is another helpful, functional metric that you can use to monitor your fitness progress as you accumulate training hours.

 How to Use the Aerobic Decoupling Feature in TrainingPeaks

-To use the decoupling feature in TrainingPeaks, do a workout at what you think is at aerobic intensity (below the upper limit of AeT).
+To use the decoupling feature in TrainingPeaks, do a workout at what you think is aerobic intensity (below the upper limit of AeT).
 You must exercise for an extended period—we usually recommend a minimum duration of 1 hour—and at a steady effort.
 This means that you need to run on a fairly flat or gently rolling loop course or hike uphill on a consistent grade while recording heart rate and GPS data.